lubianat/curation_longtrail/adding_sheet_to_zenodo.md

   - Click on the green button _Start upload_
   - Skip the _Community_ section
   - Select upload type "_dataset_"
-  - Add the basic information (no DOI, one will be assigned to your table):
+  - Add the basic information (no need to assign a DOI, one will be assigned automatically to your table):
       - A title
       - Your credentials (and of the other people that worked in the dataset)
       - The description of the dataset (alongside the description of each column!)

   - Add a version tag (you might want to update it in the future!).
-One option is set the first version be 1.0, and update with time.
- Bump it to 1.1 if adding new tables (we will do that shortly!).
- Bump it to 2.0 if making a change that would break previous uses of the dataset (e.g. if you change the name of a column).

   - Add the primary language used on your table.
-It does not need  to be English!
   - Add a couple keywords.
 And the keyword "biocuration" so people know what type of dataset is there.
   - Add a license.
 Release it in open access for maximal reuse of your curation.
 The default "CC-BY" license is good enough for most purposes
   (people can reuse, but they have to cite you).